HollyT85/books_for_you/README.md

 ![browsebooks](static/images/readme/goodreview.png)

 The browse books page again, is easily navigable with all items available on this page.
 As you can see, users who are not logged in cannot leave a review but can easily access the log in page, but those who are, can.
 There is also a pop-out helping readers understand what makes a good review.
+There is also a link to a generic amazon page for books; this would book hooked up to the actual book.

 ![browsebooks](static/images/readme/viewreview.png)